Shepherds' Crusade (1320)

-The Shepherds' Crusade of 1320 was a popular crusade in Normandy in June 1320.
-Also well known as "the Pastoureaux of 1320".
-It originally began when a large group of common-folk banded together to preach a crusade after a teenage shepherd said he was visited by the Holy Spirit.
-Initially aiming to help the Reconquista of Iberia, it failed to gain support from the church or nobility and instead murdered hundreds of Jews in France and Aragon.
+The Shepherds' Crusade of 1320 or the Pastoureaux or Pastorelli of 1320 was a popular crusade in Normandy in June 1320.
+It originally began when a large group of common folk banded together to preach a crusade after a teenage shepherd said he was visited by the Holy Spirit.
+Initially aiming to help the Reconquista of Iberia, it failed to gain support from the church or nobility and instead murdered hundreds of Jews in France and Aragon, in Northern Spain.

-In the beginning, the movement was aimed against Islam and for ethnic cleansing of Muslims in Spain for the sake of purification of the society.
+The movement was in part aimed against Muslims in Spain for the sake of "purification" of the society.
 Later however, when the would-be crusaders moved out of Normandy towards the south of France, their target became the Jews.
 The movement's actions were not only an expression of antisemitism, but also a protest against the economic policies of the royals and the monarchy.
+Initially targeting corrupt Christian officials, these anti-royalist sentiments were transferred to local Jews under royal protection.
+These attacks were violent and resulted in heavy Jewish casualties.
+120 communities were destroyed in large-scale massacres or pogroms.
+Lepers were also badly persecuted.
+Like the earlier crusade of the same name, it brought havoc and destruction to Jewish communities.
+It may have been inspired by the Inquisition in its forcible conversions of Jews.

 Causes

-The causes of the movement are complex; however, at the time a series of famines had set in related to climatic changes (the "little ice age") and the economic situation for the rural poor had deteriorated.
+The causes of the movement are complex; however, at the time a series of famines had set in (see the Great Famine of 1315–1317) related to climatic changes (the "little ice age") and the economic situation for the rural poor had deteriorated.
 Furthermore, there were prophecies and talks about a new crusade.
-Also, indebtedness to Jewish moneylenders had been apparently eliminated with their eviction by King Philip the Fair in 1306; however, his son Louis X brought them back and became a partner in the recovery of their debts.
+Also, indebtedness to Jewish moneylenders had been apparently eliminated with their expulsion by King Philip the Fair in 1306; however, his son Louis X brought them back and became a partner in the recovery of their debts.

+Jews and lepers were also accused of well poisoning.

+The initial target of the crusaders was corruption identified with wealthy Christian clerics and officials before turning to the Jews.

+Jews returning from the 1306 expulsion faced difficult conditions such as famine, war, pestilence, economic hardships, and excessive taxation, making them easy targets for Christian locals, who resented them and identified them with their anti-royalist grievances due to their protection by the Crown.